TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-spreadsheet-data.md

 }
 ```

-* Easy to add an error mapping clause to the end of the existing chain and return the result
+All I had to do was add an error mapping clause to the end of the existing call chain and return the result rather than ignoring it.
-* Loading simple too.
-Replaced `isComplete: boolean` property with `loadStatus: Result<boolean,StorageError>`.
-For now, just stash any error returned by `EventLog.Query` and bail out of the load process.
-Retry will happen on next sync.
-Can look at more complex retry logic later.

 # Virtual Spreadsheet

-* This is where it gets interesting.
-* Existing code consists of a helper function and a couple of event handlers when hitting `Enter` or `Tab` in edit mode.
+This is where it gets interesting.
+The existing code that calls `setCellValueAndFormat` consists of a helper function and a couple of event handlers when hitting `Enter` or `Tab` in edit mode.

 ```ts
 function commitFormulaChange(rowIndex: number, colIndex: number): boolean {